Structure Enables Effective Self-Localization of Errors in LLMs: Localization Analysis

 \paragraph{Thought-ICS oracle agreement.} Figure~\ref{fig:oracle_localization_violin} shows the distribution of oracle localizations across three frontier models (Sonnet-3.7, GPT-4.1, GPT-5-mini).
 Errors concentrate in the earlier half of chains, and the oracles show strong agreement: 51\% unanimous, 74\% within $\pm$1 step, 85\% within $\pm$2 steps.

 \paragraph{Robustness to localization parsing.} The self-localization analysis in Fig.~\ref{fig:self_localization_vs_oracle} uses only cleanly-parsed localizations where the model properly output the erroneous thought step in \texttt{\textbackslash boxed\{N\}} format without requiring fallback heuristics (see Sec.~\ref{app_subsec:thought_extraction}).
 To verify this restriction does not bias our findings, we compare clean prefix rates across different subsets of the data.
-We evaluate 8 models on 540 problems each (6 datasets: 100 problems each except AMC23 with 40), with multiple correction iterations per problem.
-In total, Thought-ICS produces $18{,}655$ self-localizations across all models, datasets, and iterations.
-Of these $18{,}655$ localizations, $18{,}151$ (97.3\%) received valid oracle localizations (i.e., the frontier oracle models returned a valid step number rather than indicating no error), reflecting their high formatting instruction compliance.
-Separately, $8{,}836$ (47.4\%) were cleanly parsed from the evaluated models' outputs (i.e., the model produced a valid \texttt{\textbackslash boxed\{N\}} without requiring fallback heuristics), reflecting smaller models' struggles with formatting instructions.
-The intersection of these two sets yields $5{,}133$ localizations (27.5\%) that satisfy both conditions; these form the cleanly-parsed localizations used in the primary analysis in Fig.~\ref{fig:self_localization_vs_oracle}.
-Examples of localization parse failures include cases where models box the final answer rather than the erroneous step number as instructed (see localization prompt in Sec.~\ref{app_subsec:self_evaluate}), or produce verbose outputs without a boxed answer.
-Our system includes fallback heuristics to remedy this (see Sec.~\ref{app_subsec:thought_extraction}), and we show that overall these formatting failures do not hinder the ability of the system to self-correct.
-We constrain our analysis of localization precision to cleanly-parsed localizations to ensure a clean picture of localization ability independent of format-following ability.
-However, we report both clean prefix rates and edit accuracy for both cleanly-parsed and all localization conditions to verify that the minor overall discrepancy observed does not bias the analysis of the correction system.
+Across all models, datasets, and iterations, Thought-ICS produces $18{,}655$ self-localizations.
+Of these, $18{,}151$ (97.3\%) received valid oracle localizations (i.e., the frontier oracle models returned a valid step number rather than indicating no error), reflecting their high formatting instruction compliance.
+Separately, $8{,}836$ (47.4\%) were cleanly parsed from the evaluated models' outputs, reflecting smaller models' struggles with formatting instructions.
+The intersection of these two sets yields $5{,}133$ localizations (27.5\%) that satisfy both conditions; these form the cleanly-parsed localizations used in the primary analysis in Fig.~\ref{fig:self_localization_vs_oracle}, with fallback heuristics applied to the remaining cases.
 Fig.~\ref{fig:valid_vs_all_clean_prefix} compares clean prefix rates between cleanly-parsed localizations ($n=5{,}133$) and all localizations with oracle comparisons ($n=18{,}151$), showing minimal difference: 65.1\% vs 62.6\% overall, with per-model differences going in both directions.
 The edit accuracy gap between clean and erroneous prefixes is also consistent: +4.5\% for cleanly-parsed localizations (Fig.~\ref{fig:edit_accuracy_valid}) vs +5.1\% for all localizations (Fig.~\ref{fig:edit_accuracy_clean_vs_erroneous}), confirming the findings are robust to this filtering.
 All error bars represent 95\% Wilson confidence intervals.